The Schur Cone and the Cone of Log Concavity: Introduction, partitions and symmetric functions

 Let $\{h_1, h_2, \dots\}$ be a set of algebraically independent variables.
 We ask which polynomials in these variables can be written as positive sums of products of polynomials of the form $h_ih_j-h_{i+1}h_{j-1}$ ($i\geq j>0$) and $h_i$ ($i>0$).
+Such sums of products form a cone inside the algebra generated by these variables.
+We call this cone the \textit{cone of log concavity}.
+It is natural to ask which of the generating vectors of this cone are extreme and which are not.
+That is, which can be written as positive linear combinations of the others and which are required to define the cone.

+We can view the $h_i$ as the homogenous symmetric functions in a set of indeterminates $\{x_1,x_2,\dots\}$.
+In this setting, the monomials of products of the $h_i$ are a basis for the vector space of symmetric functions, and the monomials of homogenous degree $N$ are a basis for the vector space of symmetric functions of that degree.
+Since the variables $\{h_1,h_2,\dots\}$ are algebraically independent, we will never have to refer to the underlying indeterminates $\{x_1,x_2,\dots\}$.

-We have found it useful to place this question in the context of symmetric function, and, to that end, we need some preliminary definitions and results concerning partitions and symmetric functions.
+Having placed our problem in the context of symmetric functions, we need some preliminary definitions and results concerning partitions and symmetric functions.
 This material may be found in many other sources, most notably in~\cite{Macd} and in~\cite{Stan2}.